 A corporation may sponsor an event in the District of Columbia.
-To do so, the corporation must be in good standing with the Business and Professional Licensing Administration - Corporations Division of the Department of Consumer and Regulatory Affairs.
-The Corporations Division of the Department of Consumer and Regulatory Affairs processes, examines, and certifies limited partnership and corporation documents for legality and adherence to statutory requirements.
+To do so, the corporation must be in good standing with the Business and Professional Licensing Administration - Corporations Division of the Department of Licensing and Consumer Protection.
+The Corporations Division of the Department of Licensing and Consumer Protection processes, examines, and certifies limited partnership and corporation documents for legality and adherence to statutory requirements.
 The division also provides standing certificates to verify the status of registered entities.
-Corporate forms can be processed through the internet via the DCRA's website at www.dcra.dc.gov.
-Ten (10) working days are required to grant a corporation authority to operate.
+Corporate forms can be processed through the internet via the DLCP's, dlcp.dc.gov, CorpOnline.
+Ten (10)

+working days are required to grant a corporation authority to operate.
 To apply for this type of registration and/or certificate, please contact:

-Department of Consumer and Regulatory Affairs Business and Professional Licensing Administration/Corporations Division 1100 4th Street, SW Washington, DC 20024 (202) 442-4432, (202) 442-4523 (fax)
+Department of Licensing and Consumer Protection Business and Professional Licensing Administration/Corporations Division 1100 4th Street, SW Washington, DC 20024 (202) 442-4432